Risks vs. Benefits of Medications: How to Know?

 This seems so obvious, but it is very important to have face-to-face discussions with your healthcare provider.
 Write down your questions ahead of time, and be sure to take them with you to your appointment.
 Consider taking a trusted friend or family member to help make notes about the discussion.

-Things you might consider talking with your healthcare provider about include:
+Things you might consider talking with your doctor or other healthcare provider about include:

-- your current and past medical history, including any pertinent family history and success or failure you have had with other medications
+- Your current and past medical history, including any relevant family history and success or failure you have had with other medications

-- if there are any drug interactions with your prescribed medications, including over-the-counter or herbal supplements
+- If there are any drug interactions with your prescribed medications, including over-the-counter or herbal supplements.
+Be sure to ask your pharmacist, too.

-- how to start and stop any medication
+- How to start and stop any medication, and does it need to be stopped slowly.

-- a frank discussion of medications costs and your ability to pay for medications
+- A frank discussion of medications costs, your ability to pay for medications and your preferences for generic or brand name drugs.

 If you feel your appointment may not offer enough time for discussion, call your healthcare provider’s office and schedule additional time.
 Ask questions not only of your doctor, but also of your pharmacist, nurse, dentist, physical therapist, or other healthcare professional that you see.